megzjudge/compatibility/README.md

 # Compatibility

 A single-page **Vedic (sidereal) Nakshatra compatibility table**.
-Enter your birth details and the app highlights your Moon, Sun, and Ascendant placements across a ranked compatibility chart — each nakshatra shown with its planetary ruler, its *yoni* animal icon, and colour-coding by ruling planet.
+Enter your birth details and the app highlights your Moon, Sun, and Ascendant placements across a ranked compatibility chart — each nakshatra shown with its planetary ruler, its *yoni* animal icon, and colour-coding by ruling planet acccording to Vedic texts.

 All chart maths runs in the browser.
 Nothing about your birth details is stored — everything clears on refresh.